Insurance cycle

+All industries experience business cycles of growth and decline, 'boom and bust'.
+These cycles are particularly important in the insurance and reinsurance industry as they are especially unpredictable.
 The Insurance Cycle affects all areas of insurance except life insurance, where there is enough data and a large base of similar risks (i.e., people) to accurately predict claims, and therefore minimise the risk that the cycle poses to business.

 History

 The insurance cycle is a phenomenon that has been understood since at least the 1920s.
 Since then it has been considered an insurance 'fact of life'.
 Most commentators believe that underwriting cycles are inevitable, primarily "because the uncertainty inherent in matching insurance prices to [future] losses creates an environment in which the motivations, ambitions, and fears of a complex cast of characters can play out."
 Lloyd's counters that this has become "a self-fulfilling prophecy".

 More recently, insurers have attempted to model the cycle and base their policy pricing and risk exposure accordingly.